DarkCat09/python-aternos/docs/howto/server.md

 ```

 ## Changing subdomain and MOTD
-To change server subdomain or Message-of-the-Day,
+To change the server's subdomain or Message-of-the-Day,
 just assign a new value to the corresponding fields:
 ```python
 serv.subdomain = 'new-test-server123'